 The change: The definition of sexual harassment has been changed.

 What does it mean?: The new Title IX regulations changed the “or” to an “and” between “severe, pervasive, and objectively offensive,” which raises the bar for sexual harassment that can be reported and adjudicated through this specific policy and process.
-In order to continue encouraging reports and a healthy campus culture for everyone, the College has kept the “or” in all other definitions of sexual harassment for students (Code of Conduct-Student Responsibility and Social Conduct) and employees (Harassment and Discrimination Policy), and for students/employees (Sexual Harassment and Misconduct Policy).
+In order to continue encouraging reports and a healthy campus culture for everyone, the College has kept the “or” in all other definitions of sexual harassment for students (Community Standards, Policies and Procedures) and for students/employees (Sexual Harassment Policy or Sexual Misconduct Policy).
 The new Title IX regulations now cover the crimes that are already included in the VAWA amendments to the Clery Act (sexual assault, domestic violence, dating violence, and stalking).

 Boundaries for incidents that fall under Title IX

 The change: Changes in jurisdiction to when the Title IX Grievance Process applies.
 Title IX no longer covers incidents that occur outside of the United States, and incidents have to occur on campus or within an “educational program or activity.”